-The present findings are also in consonance with the findings of Author (Year), who found that eight encoding corpus examples used with two target collocational and colligational patterns of use are equally helpful to dictionary users as three examples assisted by one target structure.
-All things considered, these findings demonstrate that dictionary users need two target structures when they are exposed to more examples in an entry – that is, eight, twelve and fifteen examples.
-That said, it could be worthwhile to see how more than fifteen corpus examples in an entry with more than two target structures influence language production.
-It may be argued that increasing the number of examples and (especially) target syntax and collocation patterns of use within the extra sections of entries would improve language production and help guarantee even higher translation accuracy compared with the scores received by the students in the current experiment.
+The present findings are also in consonance with the findings of Author (Year), who found that eight encoding corpus examples with two examples relevant to the task are equally helpful to dictionary users as three examples of which one holds the target structure.
+All things considered, these findings demonstrate that dictionary users need two relevant examples when they are exposed to more examples in an entry – that is, eight, twelve and fifteen examples.
+That said, it could be worthwhile to see how more than fifteen corpus examples in an entry with more than two relevant examples influence language production.
+It may be argued that increasing the number of examples and (especially) examples relevant to the task within the extra sections of entries would improve language production and help guarantee even higher translation accuracy compared with the scores received by the students in the current experiment.
 Despite bringing a tangible benefit to dictionary users, adopting such a strategy most likely comes at the cost of the loss of consultation time.
-On the contrary to what has been said above, the prolonging of entry consultation time could perhaps in turn negatively influence the students’ level of motivation, and as a result contribute to less successful translation accuracy.
+On the contrary to what has been said above, the prolonging of entry consultation time could perhaps in turn negatively influence the students’ level of motivation, and as a result reduce translation accuracy.

 The students achieved comparable results when being supplied with twelve and fifteen examples (Research question 3) in the present study (see Table 1).
-There were no statistically significant differences between the groups, although the difference between both fifteen-examples groups would have almost reached statistical significance (p = 0.081 > α = 0.05) at the 8% level of significance.
-It can be inferred from this observation that the number of examples in an entry matter.
-Having to deal with more examples in a dictionary entry tends to be slightly more challenging for the average dictionary user.
+There were no statistically significant differences between the conditions, although the difference between both fifteen-examples conditions would have almost reached statistical significance (p = 0.081) at the 8% level of significance.
+It can be inferred from this observation that the number of examples in an entry matters.
+Having to navigate through more examples in a dictionary entry tends to slightly pose a greater challeng for the average dictionary user.
 When more lexicographic data are provided, more information needs to be processed.
 Likewise, it seems rather obvious that consultation time increases.
-With more examples in a dictionary entry, and fewer target syntax and collocation patterns of use, learners appear to lose some degree of interest in the task and may at some point abandon their attempt to continue using the examples made available to them.
-This is why more attention must be paid by lexicographers to the number of target syntax and collocation patterns of use included in sections of entries with fifteen or more corpus examples.
+With more examples in a dictionary entry, and fewer examples relevant to the task, learners appear to lose some degree of interest in the task and may at some point abandon their attempt to continue using the examples made available to them.
+This is why more attention must be paid by lexicographers to the number of different target syntax and collocation patterns of use included within specific example sentences in sections of entries with fifteen or more corpus examples.